krig/LISP/README.md

 A micro-subset of scheme / the original LISP in a single C file: `komplott.c`

+### Features

+* Single file implementation.
 * Scheme-compliant enough for the test programs to be executable by GNU Guile.
-* Includes a copying garbage collector based on Cheney's Algorithm.
+* Copying garbage collector based on Cheney's Algorithm.
+* Limited tail call optimization (not true TCO; see `tests/true-tco.scm`).
+* Near-zero error handling.
+* Zero thread safety or security.

 *Also includes:*